-While the full programme can be completed in as short a time as two and a half years, ACCA gives students a maximum of ten (10) years to complete the ACCA Qualification programme.
+While the full programme can be completed in as short a time as two and a half years, ACCA gives students a maximum of seven (7) years to complete the ACCA Strategic Professional Level.

-Papers within the Knowledge level and Skills level (F1, F2, F3 & F4) are offered computer based by ACCA.
+Papers within the Applied Knowledge level and Applied Skills level (AB, MA, FA & LW) are offered computer based by ACCA.
 SBCS is a licensed CBE centre.
 SBCS schedules CBEs at the end of each semester, June and December of each year (one examination week) for students who have registered for the relevant courses within the semester ONLY.
 CBEs are also scheduled for every other Friday (except on public holidays, SBCS’ school holidays or SBCS’ examination weeks) for SBCS and non-SBCS students.

-- For Papers within the Knowledge Level of the ACCA programme the cost per exam is presently TT$800.00.
-The Skills Level paper F4 – Corporate & Business Law cost of exam is TT$950.00.
+- For Papers within the Applied Knowledge Level of the ACCA programme the cost per exam is presently TT$850.00.
+The Skills Level paper F4 – Corporate & Business Law cost of exam is TT$995.00.
 Students must have their ACCA Registration Numbers upon registration for any CBE.

 Paper Based Examinations